How to use the command 'lighthouse' (with examples)

 Explanation:

-• --output json: Specifies the output format as JSON.
+• --output json: Specifies that the output file should be in JSON format rather than the default HTML.

-Use case 3: Generate a JSON report and save it to a specific file
+Generate a JSON report and save it to a specific file (with examples)

 Code: